Derwent Island House

 Derwent Island House (often called Derwent Isle House) is a Grade II listed 18th-century Italianate house situated on the 7 acre Derwent Island, Derwent Water, Keswick, Cumbria, and in the ownership of the National Trust.
 It is leased as a private home, but is open to the public five days a year.
-The interior is classical in style.
+The interior is neoclassical in style.

 History

 Derwent Island was owned by Fountains Abbey and used by monks, but with the dissolution of the monasteries, it became property of the Crown in 1539.
 In 1569 it was sold to the Company of Mines Royal a subsidiary of a German mining company.
 The German miners built a camp on the island where they kept animals, grew vegetables and brewed beer.